astralarya/to/README.md

 $ to -r foo
 >remove the foo bookmark

+$ to -p foo
+>print the path of the foo bookmark

 You can also manually edit the $TO_BOOKMARKS file (defined in to.sh, default ~/.bookmarks) The syntax is: